mitdbg/datascienceclass/lab_2/README.md

 *This lab is due at 11:59pm Wednesday September 25th, 2019.*

 Almost exactly the same submission format as in [lab_1](../lab_1).
 That is, you will submit your PDF with answers to [Gradescope](https://www.gradescope.com/courses/61617/assignments) and your code to the **same private github repo**.
 The only changes for this lab are:
 *  save your `students.txt` and Wrangler scripts as separate files under a `lab_2` directory; paste your other scripts (*e.g.,* those using Unix tools, pandas, or SQL queries) inline with your PDF answers.
+For this lab, with the exception of exported Wrangler scripts (which are rather long), all other scripts should be submitted as part of your answers in Gradescope.
+We expect most of your script answers to be relatively short.
+If your "non-Wrangler" scripts end up being too long (e.g., more than 200 lines), then note that in your Gradescope answer, adding a link to the corresponding file in your repo.

 As a reminder, answers to each question should:
 * be in tabular form